Gina Prince-Bythewood

 Gina Maria Prince-Bythewood (born June 10, 1969) is an American film director and screenwriter.
 She began her career as a writer for multiple television shows in the 1990s, including the anthology series CBS Schoolbreak Special, for which she was nominated for two Daytime Emmy Awards.
 Prince-Bythewood made her feature film directorial debut with Love & Basketball (2000), for which she received an Independent Spirit Award.

 Her other works include Disappearing Acts (2000), The Secret Life of Bees (2008), and Beyond the Lights (2014).
-She became the first black woman to direct a major comic-book film The Old Guard (2020).
+She became the first black woman to direct a major comic-book film, The Old Guard (2020).
 Prince-Bythewood earned nominations for Best Director at the Critics' Choice Movie Awards and the British Academy Film Awards for The Woman King (2022).

 Early life

-Prince-Bythewood was born in Los Angeles, California, and adopted by Bob Prince, a computer programmer, and Maria Prince, a nurse, when she was 3 weeks old.
+Prince-Bythewood was born in Chicago, Illinois, and adopted by Bob Prince, a computer programmer, and Maria Prince, a nurse, when she was 3 weeks old.
 Her adoptive father is white and her adoptive mother is of Salvadoran and German descent.
 She grew up in the middle-class neighborhood of Pacific Grove, California.
 She has four siblings through her adoptive family.

 In 1987, Prince-Bythewood graduated from Pacific Grove High School.
-She attended UCLA's film school, where she also ran competitive track.
+She attended UCLA's film school, where she also ran track competitively.
 At UCLA, she received the Gene Reynolds Scholarship for Directing and the Ray Stark Memorial Scholarship for Outstanding Undergraduates.
 She graduated in 1991.

 She sought out her birth mother around 2014, but it was "not a positive experience".
 Her birth mother, who is white, was a teenager when she gave her up for adoption, because her family knew her child would be multiracial and they wanted her to have an abortion.